Loaded Mashed Potato Casserole, in my opinion, is one of the best side dishes for the holiday season, as well as all year round weeknight dinner dish.

 Well, what’s not to like, right?
 We have creamy potatoes, cheese, and bacon.
 It literally cannot get any better than that.
 All my favorite things in one bite.

-Ever since we went low carb, my husband and I do not eat potatoes, but my kids reminded me just last week about this one.
-So, with that being said, I realized that I never in these 9 years of blogging posted this incredibly easy recipe.
+So, with that being said, I realized that I never in these 9 years of blogging posted this incredibly easy and I must add a tasty recipe.

 - 4 pounds Russet Potatoes